Contributions & Influence

 Alumni Panelists & Workshop

-This wix presentation was designed to combine creative thinking with STEM development; created for high school students to evaluate their future portfolios, highlight their endeavors, and to explore desired or related career paths.
-Students were encouraged to add what they have now, work on things they enjoy or do within their spare time (fan art, video games, hobbies, etc.), and to use what they learn at Urban Arts to fill out their early-age educational or career portfolios.
+This wix presentation was designed to combine creative thinking with STEM development; created for high school students to evaluate their future portfolios, highlight their endeavors, and to explore desired/ related STEAM career paths.
+Students were encouraged to add what they currently worked onto their portfolio.
+In addition to adding any work they enjoy or do in their spare time (fan art, video games, hobbies, etc.)--using what they learn at Urban Arts to fill out their early educational or career portfolios.

-The goal was to familiarize and teach design principles on a digital platform; such as but limited to, wix studio/ wixsite.
+The goal was to familiarize and teach design principles on a digital platform; such as, but not limited to, wix studio/ wixsite.

 The goal was to inspire students to step out of their creative comfort zones and try new techniques through trial and error.